The holonomy of a singular leaf: Higher holonomies of singular leaves

 \begin{example} \normalfont When $L=S^k$ and $ E= TS^k$ with $ k \geq 2$, the higher holonomies of Example \ref{ex:vectorbundle} satisfy $Hol_{AS}|_m=0$ if and only if \begin{enumerate} \item[(i)] $m$ is not in the zero section of $TS^n$ and $k=3,7$. \item[(ii)] $m$ is in the zero section of $TS^n$ and $k$ is odd. \end{enumerate}

-This comes from the well-konwn fact that the tangent space of spheres of odd dimension admits a nowhere vanishing section, while its frame bundles admits a section iff $k=3,7$. \end{example}
+This comes from the well-known fact that the tangent spaces of spheres of odd dimension admit a nowhere vanishing section, while their frame bundles admit a section iff $k=3,7$. \end{example}

-\begin{example} ``Period map the Crainic-Fernandes.'' \normalfont The second higher holonomy, evaluated at the point $\ell $, is a group morphism $\pi_2(L) \to {\mathrm{Center}} (I_\ell(\mathbf T_\ell)) $.
+\begin{example} ``Period map of Crainic-Fernandes.'' \normalfont The second higher holonomy, evaluated at the point $\ell $, is a group morphism $\pi_2(L) \to {\mathrm{Center}} (I_\ell(\mathbf T_\ell))$.
 Let us check that it coincides with Crainic-Fernandes' period map \cite{MR1973056} for the holonomy Lie algebroid $ A_L \to L$.
 The higher holonomies $ Hol|_\ell $ and $Hol_{AS}|_\ell $ agree on $\pi_2(L,\ell) $ in view of Proposition \ref{prop:ASrelation}.
-Item 2 in Corollary 3.12 in \cite{Zhu} identifies $ Hol_{AS}|_\ell$ (which is associated to the Lie algebroid fibration $ A_L \to TL$) with the period map the Crainic-Fernandes.
+Item 2 in Corollary 3.12 in \cite{Zhu} identifies $ Hol_{AS}|_\ell$ (which is associated to the Lie algebroid fibration $ A_L \to TL$) with the period map of Crainic-Fernandes.
 This completes the proof of the claim.
 We could also prove the claim using the equality of the short exact sequence \eqref{eq:computingISotropies3} with the short exact sequence (3.6) in \cite{AZ13} and a similar claim made in Remark 4.3 in \cite{AZ13}.
-Last, since Debord \cite{MR3119886} proved longitudinal smoothness -using a totally independent argument- the period map the Crainic-Fernandes has a discrete image. \end{example}
+Lastly, since Debord \cite{MR3119886} proved longitudinal smoothness (using a totally independent argument), the period map of Crainic-Fernandes has a discrete image. \end{example}